 First, you will grate the zucchini until you get 2 cups of shredded zucchini.
 Then, using a paper towel or cloth squeeze as much moisture out of the zucchini as you can.
 You should get about ¼ of a cup of liquid after squeezing out the excess moisture.

 Next, all you do is mix the liquid ingredients together in a medium-sized bowl and mix the dry ingredients together in a separate bowl.
-Then you will slowly incorporate the dry ingredients into the wet ingredients and mix until the batter is formed.
+Then, slowly incorporate the dry ingredients into the wet ingredients and mix until the batter is formed.
 Once the batter is formed, fold in the optional add-ins.

 To Note: The mix should be thick, but spoonable.
-If there is excess moisture in the mix, add 1 tablespoon of almond flour at a time up 3 tablespoons.
-If the mixture is too dry, add 1 tablespoon of almond milk at a time up to 3 tablespoons.
+If there is excess moisture in the mix, add 1 tablespoon of almond flour at a time up to 3 tablespoons.
+If the mixture is too dry, add 1 tablespoon of almond milk at a time, up to 3 tablespoons.

 How to Store your Double Chocolate Zucchini Muffins